 Between 1912 and his departure on the RMS Lusitania from New York City’s Pier 54 (on 1 May 1915 at 12:20 p.m; I like to be precise about such things), the Tennant Mfg.
 Co. (whose sole employee was Anson himself) produced two more designs and an indeterminate number of each.
-Most were Christmas or birthday gifts, one way or another, but it’s unknown how far afield they may have drifted — ironically, not unlike Anson himself as some of the Lusitania‘s human flotsam.
+Most were Christmas or birthday gifts, one way or another, but it’s unknown how far afield they may have strayed — ironically, not unlike Anson himself as a piece of the Lusitania‘s human flotsam.
 First there was a 1914 rendition of the Fennimore county courthouse, which anchored the far end of the civic center until destroyed by fire in 1966, and a year later in 1915 he reinterpreted the house that had become Claire Tennant’s Christmas gift from her brother in 1905.

 It’s curious to note something Tennant himself may not have known: that each of these three buildings — the Mantoloking church, the Fennimore county courthouse, and the Christmas dollhouse — were each designed by the same architect, William Halsey Wood.
 The courthouse cornerstone preserved his name, but the other two buildings were entirely coincidental.
 And, while I’m not one for New Age cosmic convergence, it’s hard to avoid the prospect that some sort of destiny had brought them all together.